 Sales Tax Holiday

-In 2013, Texas shoppers get a break from state and local sales taxes on Aug.
-16, 17 and 18 – the state's annual tax holiday.
+This year’s Sales Tax Holiday is Aug.
+8 - 10.
 As in previous years, the law exempts most clothing, footwear, school supplies and backpacks priced under $100 from sales and use taxes, which could save shoppers about $8 on every $100 they spend.

-Subject to the criteria explained below, all sales of qualifying items made during the holiday period qualify for the exemption, including items sold over the Internet, television or by mail.
+Subject to the criteria explained below, all sales of qualifying items made during the holiday period qualify for the exemption, including items sold online, or by telephone or mail.
 Lay-away plans can be used again this year to take advantage of the sales tax holiday.

 Retailers are not required to collect state and local sales or use tax on most footwear and clothing that are sold for less than $100 during the holiday.
 Exemption certificates are not required.
 The exemption applies to each eligible item that sells for less than $100, regardless of how many items are sold on the same invoice to a customer.
 For example, if a customer purchases two shirts for $80 each, then both items qualify for the exemption, even though the customer's total purchase price ($160) exceeds $99.99.